RyanSamman/CPIT221/src/writing/Inspiration.md

 ![Trello Board](https://i.imgur.com/AkUubCQ.png)

 However, for the proposal, a normal proposal wouldn't be enough, as there wouldn't be much at stake.
 Therefore, our goal was to write a proposal and presentation of the quality at which I would be proud to send to the dean of FCIT!
-Whether my proposal will be successful is a different matter, but <center>
-<h1>My Story</h1>
-</center>I hope that down the line I will one day my ideas would be influential enough to produce actual ch
+Whether my proposal will be successful is a different matter, but I hope that down the line I will one day my ideas would be influential enough to produce actual changes.

-anges.

 ## CONCLUSION